OpenEvalProject/evals/manuscripts/elife-58891/v1/manuscript.md

 Participants were invited to participate in the study if they: (1) Fulfilled the diagnostic criteria for Bipolar Disorder I or II at the Structured Clinical Interview for DSM IV TR Disorders (First et al., 2002) in full remission.
 (2) Did not satisfy the criteria for Rapid Cycling (i.e. more than four episodes/year) (American Psychiatric Association, 2013); (5) Did not have any other major axis I diagnosis (i.e. Schizophrenia spectrum disorder, Obsessive Compulsive Disorder, Panic Disorder, Generalized Anxiety Disorder, Post Traumatic Stress Disorder, Anorexia Nervosa, Binge Eating Disorder).
 Specific Phobias and Personality Disorders were not considered because they are outside the study’s aim; (6) Did not reveal substance abuse/dependence or addictive disorder in the previous three months; (7) Did not show cognitive impairment, defined as score of less than 25 on the Mini Mental State Examination (Folstein et al., 1975).

-## Behavioral task
+### Behavioral task

 Behavioral task was adapted from our past study (Sharot et al., 2011).
 This task has been used numerous times in the literature (Chowdhury et al., 2014; Garrett et al., 2018; Garrett et al., 2014; Garrett and Sharot, 2016; Garrett and Sharot, 2014; Kappes et al., 2018; Korn et al., 2014; Kuzmanovic et al., 2016; Kuzmanovic et al., 2014; Ma et al., 2016; Moutsiana et al., 2015; Moutsiana et al., 2013; Sharot et al., 2012b; Sharot et al., 2012a; Sharot et al., 2011).

-## Stimuli
+#### Stimuli

 Forty short descriptions of negative life events (for example: domestic burglary, card fraud) were presented in a random order.
 The original English stimuli (Sharot et al., 2011) were translated into Italian by a native Italian speaker with English as a second language and approved by the author according to a back-translation model.
 Very rare or very common events were not included; all event probabilities lay between 10% and 70%.
 To ensure that the range of possible overestimation was equal to the range of possible underestimation, participants were told that the range of probabilities lay between 3% and 77% and were only permitted to enter estimates within this range.
 Participants were randomly assigned one of three possible lists of stimuli (each list comprised a different set of 40 stimuli).

-## Paradigm
+#### Paradigm

 All subjects completed a practice session of three trials before beginning the main experiment.
 On each trial, one of the 40 adverse life events were presented for 4 s.
 Participants were asked to estimate how likely the event was to happen to them in the future.
 Participants had up to 6 s to respond.
 If participants had already experienced an event, they were instructed to estimate the likelihood of that event happening to them again in the future.
 If the participant failed to respond, that trial was excluded from all subsequent analyses (mean trials with missing response = 4.73, s.d. = 4.03).
 Following presentation of a fixation cross, participants were presented with the probability of an event occurring in a demographically similar population for 2 s followed by a fixation cross.
 In a second session, immediately after the first, participants were asked again to provide estimates of their likelihood of encountering the same events so that we could assess how they updated their estimate in response to the information presented.
 Probabilities of the events occurring were not provided in this second session (Figure 1).
 After the task participants completed the Beck Depression Inventory (BDI-II) (Beck et al., 1996) and the Revised Life Orientation Test (LOT-R) to evaluate patients’ trait optimism (Scheier et al., 1994).

-## Memory control
+#### Memory control

 To control for memory effects, participants were asked at the end of the experiment to provide the actual probability previously presented for each event.
-Memory errors were calculated as the absolute difference between the probability previously presented and the participants’ recollection of that statistic:MemoryError=|ProbabilityPresented−RecollectionofProbabilityPresented|
+Memory errors were calculated as the absolute difference between the probability previously presented and the participants’ recollection of that statistic:

+$$
+MemoryError=|ProbabilityPresented−RecollectionofProbabilityPresented|
+$$

-## Other controls
+#### Other controls

 Following previous studies papers adopting the same task in clinically depressed participants (Garrett et al., 2014; Korn et al., 2014) after completing the task, participants also rated all stimuli on familiarity [for the question ‘‘Regardless if this event has happened to you before, how familiar do you feel it is to you from TV, friends, movies, and so on?’’ the responses ranged from 1 (not at all familiar) to 6 (very familiar)], prior experience [for the question ‘‘Has this event happened to you before?’’ the responses ranged from 1 (never) to 6 (very often)], vividness [for the question ‘How vividly could you imagine this event?’
 (1, not at all vivid, to 6, very vividly)], emotional arousal [for the question ‘When you imagine this event, how emotionally arousing do you find the image in your mind?’
 (1, not at all arousing, to 6, very arousing)] and negativity [for the question ‘‘How negative would this event be for you?’’ the responses ranged from 1 (not negative at all) to 6 (very negative)].

 One subject interrupted the experiment during the last part when memory and other control variables were being registered resulting in missing values for these parameters.

-## Statistical analysis
+#### Statistical analysis

 Trials were partitioned into either ‘good news’ or ‘bad news’ according to participants’ first estimates.
 A trial was defined as good news when the probability presented was lower than the first estimate of their own probability (Figure 1a).
 Similarly, when the probability presented was higher, the trial was classified as bad news (Figure 1b).
 Trials for which first estimates were equal to the information provided were excluded from subsequent analyses, as these could not be categorized into either condition.

-Update was calculated for each trial such that positive updates indicated a change towards the probability presented and negative updates a change away from the probability presented:Update(GoodNews)=FirstEstimate−SecondEstimateUpdate(BadNews)=SecondEstimate−FirstEstimate
+Update was calculated for each trial such that positive updates indicated a change towards the probability presented and negative updates a change away from the probability presented:

+$$
+Update(GoodNews)=FirstEstimate−SecondEstimate
+$$

+$$
+Update(BadNews)=SecondEstimate−FirstEstimate
+$$

 We then computed the average update for good and bad news separately for each participant, as done previously (Chowdhury et al., 2014; Garrett et al., 2018; Garrett et al., 2014; Garrett and Sharot, 2014; Kappes et al., 2018; Korn et al., 2014; Kuzmanovic et al., 2016; Kuzmanovic et al., 2014; Moutsiana et al., 2015; Moutsiana et al., 2013; Sharot et al., 2012a; Sharot et al., 2012b; Sharot et al., 2011).
-A participant’s update bias was then computed as the signed difference between these two scores:UpdateBias=AverageUpdate(GoodNews)−AverageUpdate(BadNews)
+A participant’s update bias was then computed as the signed difference between these two scores:

+$$
+UpdateBias=AverageUpdate(GoodNews)−AverageUpdate(BadNews)
+$$

 A score of 0 indicates no bias in updating in either direction; positive scores indicate an optimistic bias in updating such that participants change their beliefs to a greater degree for good news relative to bad news.
 Negative scores indicate a pessimistic bias in updating such that participants change their beliefs to a greater degree for bad news relative to good news.

 This bias can be seen both when trials are classified according to the participants’ estimate of base rate or self-risk (Garrett and Sharot, 2014; Kuzmanovic et al., 2014).
 Similarly, this bias is not affected by the estimate being either the likelihood of the event happening or not happening to them (Garrett et al., 2014; Garrett and Sharot, 2014; Sharot et al., 2011).
 Hence, here we use the classic approach in which we elicited the estimation of an event happening to them.

-We also computed the differences between good and bad trials on all the other task related variables, that were included as covariates in all the following models.Δ(X)=AverageXgoodnews−AverageXbadnews
+We also computed the differences between good and bad trials on all the other task related variables, that were included as covariates in all the following models.

+$$
+Δ(X)=AverageX_{goodnews}−AverageX_{badnews}
+$$

 This deltas resulted in a set of new variables named Δ estimation error, Δ memory errors, Δ number of trials, Δ reaction times at the first and second estimate, Δ familiarity, Δ prior experience, Δ vividness, Δ emotional arousal and Δ negativity.

-## Future time in euthymia
+### Future time in euthymia

 For each subject, we calculated the time in months they spent in euthymia following task completion until the onset of the next episode up to 5 years.
 For those who did not relapse during the follow-up, time in euthymia was set to 60 months (n = 6).

 Bipolar disorder is a recurrent disorder with a mean distance between episodes of approximately 1.5 years with half of the patients relapsing in the following year (Radua et al., 2017).
 As future time in euthymia was not normally distributed (Skewness = 1.362; Kolmogorov-Smirnov normality test = 0.301, p<0.001), we log-transformed this variable resulting in a normal distribution of the values (Skewness = −0.338; Kolmogorov-Smirnov normality test = 0.118; p>0.05).

-## Update bias and future time in euthymia
+### Update bias and future time in euthymia

 We conducted a linear regression with future time in euthymia as the dependent variable and update bias as our predictor of interest.
 To control for possible confounds, we also added as independent variables the mean first estimate and the difference between good news trials and bad news trials on the following measures: estimation errors, memory error, number of trials, reaction times at the first and second estimate and the subjective ratings on familiarity, prior experience, vividness, emotional arousal and negativity.
 We also ran this regression with bootstrapping in SPSS (10,000 runs with replacement).

-## Model 1
+#### Model 1

 Log (Future time in euthymia)=b0 + b1* update bias + b2* mean first estimate + b3* Δ estimation error + b4* Δ memory errors + b5* Δ number of trials + b6* RT first estimate + b7* RT second estimate + b8* Δ familiarity +b9* prior experience +b10* Δ vividness + b11*Δ emotional arousal + b12* Δ negativity + error.